round the world – the other way

 While I’d always enjoyed the food in Vietnamese restaurants in the UK, my expectations of the real thing was very low.
 I expected that a typical Vietnamese dish would contain lots of rice, various different parts of an animal’s anatomy and few vegetables.
 When I got to Hanoi, I found out that the only thing I got right was the bit about the rice.

 In contrast to my expectations, I discovered the Vietnamese use lots of fresh ingredients, especially vegetables.
 Our first experience of true Vietnamese cuisine was Pho Bo, a thin beef noodle soup, flavored very simply with lemon grass and basil.
 In the north, this is served with lime wedges and fresh chilli, which you can use to change the flavour.
 As you travel south the optional extras become more extensive, to include fresh basil, mint, greens and bean sprouts.
-Keep reading →
+Continue reading

 Hanoi Rocks